simplex-chat/simplex-chat/README.md

 ## Network topology

-SimpleX is a decentralized client-server network that uses redundant, disposable nodes to asynchronously pass messages via message queues, providing receiver and sender anonymity.
+SimpleX is a client-server network that uses redundant, disposable nodes to asynchronously pass messages via message queues, providing receiver and sender anonymity.

 Unlike P2P networks, all messages are passed through one or several (for redundancy) servers, that do not even need to have persistence (in fact, the current [SMP server implementation](https://github.com/simplex-chat/simplexmq#smp-server) uses in-memory message storage, persisting only the queue records) - it provides better metadata protection than P2P designs, as no global participant ID is required, and avoids many [problems of P2P networks](https://github.com/simplex-chat/simplex-chat/blob/master/simplex.md#comparison-with-p2p-messaging-protocols).